Contents

 Zero-coupon bonds are a distinctive type of debt security that offers a unique investment opportunity.
-Unlike traditional bonds that pay periodic interest payments, zero-coupon bonds do not make any interest payments throughout their term.
-Instead, they are purchased at a significant discount to their face value and mature at par, providing investors with a return on their investment.
+Unlike traditional bonds, which pay periodic interest payments, zero-coupon bonds do not make interest payments throughout their term.

 How zero-coupon bonds work